puppetlabs/puppetlabs-stdlib/README.md

     {'a'=>1,'b'=>2,'c'=>3} - ['b','c'])
     # would return {'a' => '1'}

-Perform a global delete from a string with the built-in [`regsubst`](https://puppet.com/docs/puppet/latest/function.html#regsubst) function.
+You can perform a global delete from a string with the built-in [`regsubst`](https://puppet.com/docs/puppet/latest/function.html#regsubst) function.

     'abracadabra'.regsubst(/bra/, '', 'G')